Grellheist/web-developer-bootcamp-2023/README.md

 From Section 12 onwards, the codes may (there are other frameworks that will be used in the bootcamp) be written using Bootstrap instead of plain CSS.

+## Javascript
+Javascript is going to be present from section 14 onwards.

 ## Disclaimer
 I will try completing one Section per day but my highest priority right now is the <a href=https://github.com/Grellheist/100-days-of-python>100 days of Python